Old Town Vienna Walking Tour:

 About Michael’s Square: Michael’s Square is dominated by the Baroque facade of Hofburg Palace’s Saint Michael Wing.
 This huge building was completed in 1889 in place of the old Royal Theater (Burgtheater).
 The former theater had opened here in 1741 inside an unused Royal banquet hall and was where many famous musical premieres took place.
 These premieres included Mozart’s Marriage of Figaro in 1786 and Beethoven’s 1st Symphony in 1800.
 While the first sections of the Royal Castle (Hofburg) were built near the Square in the mid-1200s, it’s been a critical intersection for nearly 2,000 years.

 In Roman times, a civilian bypass of the Limes Road (Norica Limes) around the legion fort Vindobona (early day Vienna) met the main road into the fort’s Southern gate at Michael’s Square.
-The intersection also connected to a secondary route to Linz and Salzburg, but the diagonal bypass off the Limes Road (seen as Herrengasse Street on modern maps) was the big driver of traffic.
-The Limes Road essentially marked the Northern border of the Roman Empire while linking the 30 main legion camps along the Rhine and Danube Rivers from the North Sea all the way to the Black Sea.
+The intersection also connected to a secondary route to Linz and Salzburg.
+Still, the diagonal bypass off of the main Limes Road (seen as Herrengasse Street on modern maps) was the big driver of traffic.
+The Limes Road essentially marked the Northern border of the Roman Empire while linking the 30 main legion camps along the Rhine and Danube Rivers from the North Sea to the Black Sea.

 Ruins of the Roman Legion outpost at Michael’s Square were excavated in 1990, unearthing an entire neighborhood of Roman building foundations and ancient sewers.
 In addition to the guard houses, the outpost buildings were believed to have included shops, an inn guesthouse, and a brothel.
-Further excavations around Michaelerplatz have shown that the Romans also had created a long aqueduct to get water from the surrounding hills as well as several canals dug all the way to the Danube River.
+Further excavations around Michaelerplatz have shown that the Romans also created a long aqueduct to get water from the surrounding hills and several canals dug to the Danube River.

-Before leaving the square, make sure to check out Saint Micheal’s Church which it is named after.
+Before leaving the square, check out Saint Micheal’s Church which it is named after.
 First completed as a small Romanesque chapel from 1221-1252, it was rebuilt in 1792 as you see it today.
-The church is best known for its captivating crypt with the bodies of 4,000 wealthy residents who are buried here with many of them mummified or with open caskets.
-The crypt is very interesting, but is one of the most overlooked tourist spots on this free Vienna walking tour.
+The church is best known for its captivating crypt with the bodies of 4,000 wealthy residents who are buried here, with many of them mummified or with open caskets.
+The crypt is very interesting but is one of the most overlooked tourist spots on this free Vienna walking tour.
 Investigating the open ruins and sights around Michael’s Square is one of the best windows into Vienna’s Roman past.

 17. Spanish Winter Riding School:

-This historic riding school gets its name from the stars of the show, the delightful white Lipizzaner horses from Spain.
+This historic riding school gets its name from the show’s stars, the delightful white Lipizzaner horses from Spain.
 Getting accepted into the Spanish Riding School has always been a very prestigious thing.
 In its early days, the riding school was limited to young aristocrats and royals who used it to practice jousting and horse dancing called dressage.
-The horse dance training helped the riders the gain agility and control needed military campaigns.
-Outside of occasional public festivals, watching the horse dancing practices were reserved for the Royal family and guests of the court until the monarchy fell in 1918 which opened the shows up to the public.
+The horse dance training helped the riders gain the agility and control needed in military campaigns.
+Outside of occasional public festivals, watching the horse dancing practices was reserved for the Royal family and court guests until the monarchy fell in 1918, which opened the shows up to the public.

 Across the street from the Winter Riding School is the Renaissance-style Royal Horse Stables (Stallburg).
-The stables were first built from 1559 to 1569 as a mansion for crown prince Maximilian II by his dad Emperor Ferdinand I. Folklore says that the Emperor wanted his son under a different roof as they had differing religious views.
+The stables were first built from 1559 to 1569 as a mansion for crown prince Maximilian II by his dad, Emperor Ferdinand I. Folklore says that the Emperor wanted his son under a different roof as they had differing religious views.
 The mansion later housed part of the royal art collection which helped to launch Vienna’s Art History Museum.
-When the new Winter Riding School opened in 1735, the mansion was turned into the official Royal Horse Stables and is now an active museum.
+When the new Winter Riding School opened in 1735, the mansion became the official Royal Horse Stables and is now an active museum.

 18. Joseph’s Square (Josefsplatz):

-The equestrian statue is actually a take on an ancient statue of Roman Empire Marcus Aurelius which sits on Capitoline Hill in Rome, Italy.
+The equestrian statue is a take on an ancient statue of the Roman Empire, Marcus Aurelius, which sits on Capitoline Hill in Rome, Italy.
 The connection is important both because Marcus Aurelius died in the Roman camp Vindonba (early day Vienna) in 180 AD and the Habsburgs always claimed to have a bloodline connection to the Roman leaders.
 This equestrian statue is also fitting as Joseph Square was once the home to the original Spanish Riding School back when it was just a small wooden structure.

 As you circle the square, there are a couple of old mansions that are worth mentioning.
-The 1st is the beautiful Pálffy Mansion (website) which served as a law office in the 1300s, was rebuilt as the home of a banker in the 1600s, and given a new facade after damage from WW2.
-Mozart performed at Pálffy Mansion as a child and did screenings of this opera The Marriage of Figaro with a small audience before premiering it at the Royal Theater that once sat a block away at Michaelplatz.
-Every night at 8pm (except Wednesdays) you can get tickets for the Vienna Walzer Orchestra which performs for small crowds just like Mozart once did here.
+The 1st is the beautiful Pálffy Mansion (website), which served as a law office in the 1300s, was rebuilt as the home of a banker in the 1600s, and given a new facade after damage from WW2.
+Mozart performed at Pálffy Mansion as a child and did screenings of his opera The Marriage of Figaro with a small audience before premiering it at the Royal Theater that once sat a block away at Michaelplatz.
+Every night at 8pm (except Wednesdays), you can get tickets for the Vienna Walzer Orchestra, which performs for small crowds just like Mozart once did here.

 19. Austrian National Library: